Open Enrollment Election Form

 Overview

-The Open Enrollment Election Form collects the benefit choices employees make for a plan year in one structured record.
-It covers employee details, enrollment type, medical plan selection, dental and vision elections, life insurance choices, FSA and HSA contributions, dependent coverage, and a final acknowledgment with signature.
+This Open Enrollment Election Form template collects the benefit choices employees need to make during annual enrollment or after a qualifying life event.
+It is structured around the fields HR teams actually process: employee information, enrollment reason, effective date, medical plan selection, dental and vision elections, life insurance choices, FSA/HSA contributions, dependent details, and a final acknowledgement with signature.

 Standards & compliance context